 Abnormally high levels of Vascular Endothelial Growth Factor (VEGF) occur in eyes with wet AMD which promotes the growth of abnormal new blood vessels.
 Anti-VEGF agents block the effects of this growth factor.
 Treatment by this agent helps slow down vision loss from AMD and in some case improves vision.
 Multiple injections are often required for complete inactivation of the disease process.

 Avastin (Bevacizumab) is an anti-VEGF agent approved for use in colorectal cancer.
-Ophthalmologists are using it “off label” in AMD and other vascular conditions for its anti-angiogenic property.
-When used in the eye as an intravitreal injection its dose is miniscule and risk of adverse systemic reactions like gastrointestinal perforation, thrombo-embolic reactions, hypertension and proteinuria is negligible.
-There are no formal clinical trials with Avastin but recent experience with this drug has been encouraging with most patients getting stabilized and some improving.
+Ophthalmologists are using it “off-label” in AMD and other vascular conditions for its anti-angiogenic property.
+When used in the eye as an intravitreal injection its dose is miniscule and risk of adverse systemic reactions like gastrointestinal perforation, thrombo-embolic reactions, hypertension, and proteinuria is negligible.
+There are no formal clinical trials with Avastin but recent experience with this drug has been encouraging with most patients getting stabilized and some improvements.